How to Play Apple Music Songs after Canceling Subscription

 Step 3: Convert Apple Music and find the converted music in the destination folder

 Click convert button to start the DRM Apple Music conversion to DRM-free music files.
 The application empowers 20X faster conversion speed which could convert a 4 minutes’ song in about 20 seconds in average.

 Open the converted songs in history panel or go to the destination folder directly to find all music converted.
 These songs are placed into album and artist folders and are named based on the track number and the song tile.

 Note: You need to check the option keep output folder organized in settings.

-By following the above 3 steps, you could backup the Apple Music tracks to your PC and play the Apple Music songs on your computer or your phone without the fear of losing even the subscription is expired.
+By following the above 3 steps, you could backup the Apple Music tracks to your PC and play the Apple Music songs on your computer or your phone without the fear of losing even cancelling the subscription.

 iTunes DRM Audio Converter is a shareware, allows 3 minutes conversion trial.
-There is no limitation on the full version and you could enjoy lifetime free updates and technical support.
+Unlock the limitation at $39.95 and you could enjoy lifetime free updates and technical support.
 It is worth every penny.$39.95 Buy Now (Mac) $39.95 Buy Now (Windows)